DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 #### Single wallet

-If you want to add more wallets, for example with one key from a hardware wallet.
+If you want to add more wallets, or create a new single wallet, for example with one key from a hardware wallet.
 Follow the same procedure.
 Connect the hardware wallet and create or open an existing wallet in Electrum.
 Go to Wallet>Information and copy the Master Public Key.
 Pick a name and paste it to the config.cfg file.
 For example:
 ```
 Hw_wallet1 = xpubkg4QUp5XpUdNf2uGXvQmnD4zcofZ1MN6Fo8PjqQ…
 ```
 #### Rest of the configcfg file

-If you’ve moved your Bitcoin data directory (where your blocks and chainstate are stored) you need to add that directory to the line `datadir`.
+If you’ve moved your Bitcoin data directory (where your blocks and chainstate are stored) you need to add that directory to the line `datadir` (you might need to add this even if you use the deafult location).
 For example:
 ```
 datadir = D:\Bitcoin
 ```